EuroMillions winner returns to work to 'finish jobs' before Christmas

 "I went out to my van, walked back in, thought about knocking on a neighbour's door, went back to the van – I think I was on the verge of having a heart attack."

-Mr Thomson decided to visit his wife at work to break the news.
+Thomson decided to visit his wife at work to break the news.

 "As soon as he walked in I thought something was wrong and he said he had to talk to me immediately," she said, revealing she originally thought they had won just $209 million before she realised it was far more.